Join Our Team

 Who will I work with?

 Translational Immunology involves interdisciplinary teams, involving both core facilities and the laboratories of multiple Principal Investigators (PIs), including Erik Wambre, PhD, Eddie James, PhD, Alice Long, PhD and Peter Linsley, PhD.
-The Kwok Lab also works closely with core facilities, including the Bioinformatics Department, Clinical Core, Flow Cytometry and the Tetramer Core Lab.
+The Kwok Lab also works closely with core facilities, including the Bioinformatics Department, Clinical Core, Cell and Tissue Analysis and the Tetramer Core Lab.

 What is BRI and why do I want to work there?